 Merritt College is managed by a college president and a team of vice presidents, deans and directors.
 The collective effort of administrators is to establish vision, provide leadership and support of the college's integrated planning and budgeting, decision making and allocation of resources.
 Merritt College's administration is committed to the principles of participatory governance.
 This commitment to participatory governance is demonstrated through a continual process of soliciting feedback and considering input in decision-making.
 The four constituency groups makeup the Participatory Governance Structure.
-The committees and constituencies at Merritt College's mission through committee participation.
+The committees and constituencies at Merritt College contribute to the ongoing planning and decision making process and fulfillment of the college's mission through committee participation.
 The committees provide the foundation of communication, collaboration and the integration of institutional planning, budgeting and decision making.
 All committee meetings are open, and all members of the campus community are welcome and encouraged to attend.
 Committee by-law (Appendix B) will delineate responsibilities and reporting relationships.